P-Vamshi-Seshasayan/iitt-hpc-docs/docs/hpc/installing-software.md

 #Building Software from source code

 Users are able to compile and install the software they need on the HPC Cluster.
-Software should be installed to your ```/home/username``` directory.
+Software should be installed to your ```$HOME``` directory.

 Irrespective of the actual method of installation, at core the installation process involves putting the installed software in a directory in your ```$HOME``` directory and telling it where it can find all the software and libraries that it depends on.